isabellayhm3/sigma-hackathon/CODEBOOK.md

 ## 3) `average_chart()`  *(defined in `code/average_chart.R`)*

 **Description**
-This function creates a control chart of the daily mean and voltage by panel.
-The subgroup is each panel, and the subgroup size is the number of voltage readings per panel
+Creates a control chart of the daily mean and voltage by panel.

 ---